Information Management policy

 • Record the reasons for decisions to share or not share information in the family file.

 The Trust is committed to maintaining effective communication with other key agencies and shares information according to these data protection principles, in order to contribute to the best support available for children and their families.

-ii) Providing reports for multi-agency meetings - Information provided about a family in a report is factual, accurate, up-to-date and substantiated and should be in writing.
-The member of staff discusses the contents with the family prior to the meeting, if to do so would not increase any likelihood of harm to the child/children.
+If providing reports for multi-agency meetings, the information provided about a family in a report is factual, accurate, up-to-date and substantiated and should be in writing.
+Where possible, the member of staff discusses the contents with the family prior to the meeting.

 The information collected on Trustees is detailed in schedule 3.
 Trustees are made aware at induction that a record is held about them and that they have the right to request access to it, and that the file may be sampled by the Trust for quality purposes.